Herb Bateman: Elections

-Health issues
+Health and death

-Health was a major concern for Bateman during the 1990s.
+Bateman battled several significant health issues in the final decade of his life.
 In 1990, he was diagnosed with lung and prostate cancer.
 In 1995, he suffered a heart attack, but was able to recover.
 He had surgery to remove cancer from his right lung in 1998, and had a partial blockage of a major artery removed in 1999.
 He was diagnosed with a cancerous lymph node in January 2000, which prompted him to not seek re-election.

-Bateman died on September 11, 2000, from natural causes.
-He was in Leesburg, Virginia, at the time for a golf tournament.
-He was serving out the remainder of his ninth term at the time of his death.
+On September 10, 2000, Bateman traveled to Loudoun County, Virginia, to play in a golf tournament.
+Afterward, he and his wife stayed at a local hotel, but he could not be awoken the following morning; he was taken to a hospital in nearby Leesburg, where he was pronounced dead at the age of 72.
 He is buried in Peninsula Memorial Park in Newport News, Virginia.

+Family

 He and his wife, Laura, had two children, a son and daughter.
-His son, Herbert H. Bateman Jr., presently serves on the Newport News City Council as Vice Mayor and on the Peninsula Airport Commission.
+His son, Herbert H. Bateman Jr., was elected to the Newport News City Council, and served as Vice Mayor and on the Peninsula Airport Commission.
 Daughter, Laura Margaret Bateman, is the principal of Bateman Consulting, a government and public affairs consulting firm.
 His papers from his time as a state senator as well as from his time in Congress can be found at the Special Collections Research Center at the College of William & Mary.